Blog Corner Image

 Win-win in the climate change toolkit and resilient communities

 By pairing solar panels with farmland, we can also meet renewable energy output needs.
-In fact, the article below notes a University of Oregon study says that it would only take 1% of US farmland use with agrivoltaics to produce the renewable energy we need.
-And, it makes our communities and food production more resilient.
+In fact, the article below notes a University of Oregon study that says that it would only take 1% of US farmland use with agrivoltaics to produce the renewable energy we need.
+Using the power of the sun to grow crops makes food production more resilient.

 “Agrivoltaics address the need for reliable, clean energy to keep our society running without emitting tons of carbon dioxide.
 It conserves water in a time where water scarcity is a bigger issue than ever.”